Have you ever wondered what the difference between the Pelican, Puffin and Toucan light controlled crossings are?

 The lights will change from green to amber, to red.
 If you are too close to stop on amber, you may continue across.
 But if the light is red, or you have time to stop at the line on the amber light, then do so.

 Remain stopped until the light goes to either, flashing amber or green (the crossing must be clear under both circumstances).
 You may also hear a beeping noise which is an alert for the partially sighted and blind pedestrians.

 Dual carriageways will have separate traffic lights for each side and must be operated as two separate crossings.

 The Zebra Crossing

 The Zebra crossing isn't controlled by lights but will have flashing Belisha beacons at either side to warn road users.

 Learner drivers need to be aware that pedestrians have absolute priority at a Zebra crossing, so if you see a pedestrian ready to cross the road, you WILL HAVE TO STOP for them.
 Remember to use the MSM (mirror, signal, manoeuvre) routine when stopping.

 Pedestrians should check that traffic is prepared to stop before crossing, but always be aware that a pedestrian may have already begun to cross!

 Do you need to practice your road signs and markings in preparation for the Theory Test?
-Download the UK's No.1 Driving Theory Test 4 in 1 App today - just click on the link below!
+Download the UK's No.1 Driving Theory Test 4 in 1 App today for just £4.99 - just click on the link below!